8 Extending the Linear Model

 Residuals 984.00 298.69 0.30

-In this case, it doesn’t appear that the interaction effect is statistically significant if we use the typical .05 cut-off.
+In this case, it doesn’t appear that the general interaction effect is statistically significant if we use the typical .05 cut-off.
 We know the effect of children in the home varies across genres, but this result suggests maybe it’s not as much as we might think.
 However, we also saw that the estimate for the children effect more than doubled for the kids genre, so maybe we don’t want to ignore it.
 That’s for you to decide.

 The ANOVA approach can be generalized to provide a statistical test to compare models.
 For example, we can compare the baseline model to the interaction model to see if the interaction model is a better fit.
 However, it’s entirely consistent with just looking at the interaction’s statistical result in the ANOVA for the interaction model alone, so it doesn’t provide any additional information in this case.
 Note that the only models that can be compared with ANOVA must be nested, i.e., one model is an explicit subset of the other.